The Bevan Commission's Response

 You can now read the Bevan Commission's Covid-19 plan.
 This is part of our ongoing discussion and provides a basis from which our work will evolve in order to support and respond to the changing situation.

 For updates on Bevan Commission activity and opportunities during this time, please sign up to our mailing list or get in touch at Bevan-Commission@swansea.ac.uk

 How has your organisation adapted to change during Covid 19?
 Are you looking to continue to shape your services throughout Covid-19 and beyond?
 We can offer consultation and support for your organisation.
 Find out more about our Transformational Change Services here.

-In partnership with the Society of Occupational medicine, the Bevan Commission is pleased to host the upcoming webinar ‘Managing mental health in the workplace’.
-This event will support managers, HR colleagues and employers in highlighting the current issues on mental health in the workplace and offer expert presentations on workplace mental health theory and practice amid Covid-19.
-Information and tickets can be found here.
+In partnership with the Society of Occupational medicine, the Bevan Commission hosted the webinar ‘Managing mental health in the workplace’.
+This event supported managers, HR colleagues and employers in highlighting the current issues on mental health in the workplace and offered expert presentations on workplace mental health theory and practice amid Covid-19.
+Find out more

 The Bevan Commission hosted an online seminar with the Society of Occupational Medicine on Wednesday 13th May 2020.
 The seminar was a pre-launch of a new toolkit to promote best practice in return to work post Covid-19 lockdown.